appliedblockchain/ab-website/README.md

       company:
 ---
 ```

-* Fill in the tags according layout (if you don't understand where they are displayed, [here is an example](https://appliedblockchain.com/projects/cygnetise/))
-* Add the company logo in the `resources/images/logos/clients` folder;
+* Add logo in the `resources/images/carousel/clients_projects` folder
+> Png format
-* Add a white verions of the company logo in the `resources/images/logos/clients-white` folder;
+> No white space around the logo
-> The logo need to be in a 800x400px format
-> The logo in the about section will link itself automatically, provided the image has the same **title** as the project page
+> File name should be the same as the .md file

-### Additionnal comments
-* Add `tag: featured` to the project to feature it
-* If the logo doesn't appear, check the file extension.
-* The logo needs to be 800x400px

 <p>&nbsp;</p>